bevyengine/rfcs/rfcs/41-ui-navigation.md

 ### Game-oriented assumptions

-This was not intended during implementation, but in retrospect, the `NavMenu` system is relatively opinionated.
+This was not intended during implementation, but in retrospect, the `MenuSetting` system is relatively opinionated.

 Indeed, we assume we are trying to build a game UI with a series of "menus" and